Procol Harum: "A Whiter Shade of Pale", "Homburg" and debut album (1967–1968)

-Follow-up albums and break-up (1968–1977)
+Shine on Brightly to Something Magic and break-up (1968–1977)

 The band's follow-up album, Shine on Brightly was released the following year and saw a greater excursion into progressive rock stylings.
 It reached number 24 in the US but failed to chart in the UK.
 Finding themselves labelled as one-hit wonders in their home country, while in the US their reputation as a live act only continued to improve, for the next several years Procol Harum spent most of their time touring America.

 Their third album, A Salty Dog (1969), was popular among fans and their first album to sell well in the UK.
 The title track in particular gained a good deal of US FM radio airplay, and the album is now considered a rock classic, appealing to fans of The Beatles, The Moody Blues and Pink Floyd.
 Procol Harum were asked to perform at the Woodstock Festival in August 1969, but were unable after Trower's wife was expecting a baby and needed to return to England.

 Later in 1969, Fisher finally decided to leave the band.
 In addition to the friction caused by the songwriting credits on "A Whiter Shade of Pale", Fisher had wanted to play a bigger role in writing song lyrics for the band, feeling that Keith Reid's output was growing repetitive.
 When his proposals were rebuffed, Fisher opted to leave instead.
 As Brooker would later comment: "I remember Matthew [Fisher] moaning and wanting to leave in about the fourth week [after forming the band], and he went on moaning and wanting to leave until eventually we only had to agree that it would be best".
 When Fisher told Knights of his plan to leave, Knights resolved that it was the time for him to leave as well.
 Fisher and Knights were replaced by Chris Copping, another former member of The Paramounts, who played both organ and bass.The first album featuring this four-piece lineup was Home, released in June 1970.
 Shortly thereafter, the group appeared at the 1970 Isle of Wight Festival.